cloudfoundry/route-registrar/README.md

   half the `registration_interval`.
 If the executable does not terminate within the timeout, it is forcibly terminated (with `SIGKILL`) and the routes are deregistered.

+### Options
+Custom per-route options can be defined and applied to specific routes exclusively.
+- `lb_algorithm` enables the selection of a load balancing algorithm for routing incoming requests to backend.
+It possible to choose between `round-robin` and `least-connections`.
+In cases where this option is not specified, the default algorithm `round-robin` is applied.

 ## BOSH release